vwegmayr/dementia-classification/README.rst

 Remarks for admin
 ----------------

-In order to set up a new student project, fork the project to the ise-squad namespace.
+In order to set up a new student project, fork the project to the admin namespace.

 There change the project name and path for the new project.

+Finally transfer the project to the ise-squad namespace.

 Make sure the ise-squad-runner is enabled and merging is only possible after a successful build.